 The morning of Friday, June 5th, after a bleak breakfast, we walked outdoors so I could brush her cheek glands one last time.
 I was soft with the bristles as we listened to the coo of the Mourning Doves and the warbling sounds of the Vireos.
 She slept most of the afternoon outside in the shade, coming indoors twice to drink water.
 Her guttural cries let me know she was hungry, but after sniffing a newly opened can of liquified cat food, she refused to taste.

 Make the best decision for her, not you.

-I did for her the one thing I could not do for him.
+I did for her the one thing I could not do for Hook.
 I gathered her bony body in the fluffy pink blanket she loved to knead, and I took her to the vet in the evening for the last time.
-And now, the Whys rain down: why her; why didn’t I see it sooner; why couldn’t we have fixed it.
+And now, the Whys rain down: why now; why didn’t I see it sooner; why couldn’t we have fixed it.
 But I know these questions are pointless.
-And this morning I greeted a quiet bedroom, not because I did not remember she was no longer here, but because I desperately wished she still were.
+And this morning, I greeted a quiet bedroom, not because I did not remember she was no longer here, but because I desperately wished she still were.